bots000/Advanced_Computer_Systems_Shared/Final Project/readme.md

 # How to Use

 Before compiling and running, it is important to collect your dataset, and store the images to be segmented in /images/.
 This is the directory that will be searched for image loading at the top of each main function.
+It is also important to note that all final versions of codes are uploaded under /Bots4_18_upload/.
+Files taken from the main repository are not promised to be up to date.

 It is important to note that to obtain the segmented images, you first need to create the directory within whcih they will be stored.
 This includes creating /segmented/, /segmented_simple/, /segmented_colored/, and segmented_colored_simple/ directories (four output data sets).
 Each directory is populated by running a different script, and each will use a different version of the segmentation.
 To see what programs to compile and run to perform the different types of segmentation, see the table below.